oganm/brainCellTypeSpecificGenes/README.md

 # brainCellTypeSpecificGenes

 This project aims to identify cell type specific genes of the brain, verify them in independent datasets, and use them to estimate cell type proportions.
 This repository currently hosts the [raw and pre-processed data](data) and [genes selected as cell type markers](/analysis/01.Gene Selection/FinalGenes/PyramidalDeep/) in different brain regions.
-The rest of the project is in the extremely hard to navigate [oganm/masterOfCellTypes](https://github.com/oganm/masterOfCellTypes) repository.
+The rest of the project is currently being migrated from the extremely hard to navigate [oganm/masterOfCellTypes](https://github.com/oganm/masterOfCellTypes) repository.

 Data folder holds raw and pre-processed data.
 Outputs of other analysis steps can be found in their respective directories